 Salim Uqdah

 Salim combines perseverance, passion, and empathy to achieve hard-won successes and constantly diversifies his skills, talents, and network.
-He is one of a few Advanced Practitioners of the Association of Conflict Resolution Academy of Family Mediators in North Carolina and is a member of the NC Association of Professional Family Mediators.
+He is one of a few advanced practitioners of the Association of Conflict Resolution Academy of Family Mediators in North Carolina and is a member of the NC Association of Professional Family Mediators.

 Salim is also a North Carolina Certified Paralegal and eDiscovery Advanced Specialist.
-In addition, he is a member of the Dispute Resolution Council for the North Carolina Bar Association (NCBA), an active member of its Race and Equity Committee, and Co-Chair of the Section Pro Bono Committee.
+In addition, he is a member of the Dispute Resolution Council for the North Carolina Bar Association (NCBA), an active member of its Race and Equity Committee, and co-chair of the Pro Bono Committee.
 Salim is on the Board of Directors for Care Ring, Playing for Others, and the North Carolina Civil Collaborative Law Association.

-Locally, Salim served on the Mecklenburg Justice Access Initiative Dispute Resolution Committee, is the President of Business Networking International (BNI) Charlotte Achievers, a member of Pauli Murry LGBT+ Bar Association, and the Charlotte LGBT Chamber of Commerce.
+Locally, Salim served on the Mecklenburg Justice Access Initiative Dispute Resolution Committee, is the president of Business Networking International (BNI) Charlotte Achievers, a member of Pauli Murry LGBT+ Bar Association, and the Charlotte LGBT Chamber of Commerce.

 Education